The Most Influential Fashion Trends, Decade by Decade

 2000s: The Tracksuit

-With six and a half years of the decade behind us, we feel safe in our predictions as to which trends will endure most over time.
+With nine years of the decade behind us, we feel safe in our predictions as to which trends will endure most over time.
 Skinny jeans came into their own this decade after gradually making their way into the mainstream, and despite endless articles heralding their death, they're not likely to be going anywhere anytime soon.
 Same goes for athleisure (and, to a smaller extent, its more ephemeral cousin, normcore): Now that we've experienced the joys of walking around in sneakers, tees, and hoodies all day while still looking stylish, who would want to go back?